Qeelin

-Qeelin was created in 2004 by Dennis Chan and Guillaume Brochard.
-The company is headquartered in Hong-Kong and owned by the French luxury group Kering.
+The company is headquartered in Hong-Kong, and is owned by the French luxury group Kering.
+Christophe Artaux has been CEO since 2015, and Dennis Chan creative director since 2004.

 History

 Launch in Paris

 The idea of creating a luxury brand strongly embedded in the Chinese culture came to the designer Dennis Chan while visiting the Dunhuang Caves along the Silk Road in 1997.
 He co-founded with Guillaume Brochard the luxury jewellery company Qeelin in 2004 in Paris.
 Qeelin's first collection, the Wulu, became a hit after actress Maggie Cheung wore it at the 2004 Cannes Film Festival.

 In 2009, Qeelin opened its first store in Paris, inside the Palais-Royal.

-Kering acquisition
+Acquisition by Kering

-In January 2013, the French luxury group PPR (now Kering) acquired a majority stake in Qeelin, the group's first acquisition in China.
+In January 2013, the French luxury group Kering acquired a majority stake in Qeelin, the group's first acquisition in China.
 By then, Qeelin had 50 employees and 14 stores worldwide.

 The acquisition enabled Qeelin to accelerate store openings (7 new stores in the first year), and to launch its first high jewelry collection.
 In 2015, Guillaume Brochard left the company, and Christophe Artaux became the CEO of Qeelin.